Chrisco633/Chrisco633/README.md

 - 👋 Hi, I’m @Chrisco633
 - 👀 I’m interested in ... games, art and music
 - 🌱 I’m currently learning ...
-JavaScript and CSS
+JS, Python, C, CSS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...